ghhwer/godump/README.md

 For an example please check the [example_output](example_output) directory.
 Where you can find an output of the program that was captured during the execution of the test.

 ### Motivation
 The primary motivation behind `godump` is to provide an easy-to-activate profiling tool, especially valuable for production scenarios.
-For example, if your application suffers from memory leaks, you can enable `godump` dynamically by setting flags, which enables dump collection without the need for a restart.
+For example, if your application suffers from memory leaks, you can enable `godump` dynamically by setting flags, which enables dump collection without the need for a redeploy (If you already have control over flags).
 This collected data can be analyzed to locate potential performance bottlenecks or memory issues.

 Additionally, `godump` is designed to avoid resource consumption when not in use.
 When both `GoDumpHeap` and `GoDumpGoroutine` are disabled, `godump` remains completely inactive, ensuring no impact on application performance.